devivarshithapagadala-lab/cross-dataset-thesis/README.md

-**Cross-Dataset Generalization for Network Intrusion Detection Using Supervised and Unsupervised Machine Learning Models: An Evaluation of Adaptation Techniques**
+**Direction-Dependent Generalization in Cross-Dataset Network Intrusion Detection: A Comparative Study of In-Domain and Cross-Dataset Performance for Supervised and Unsupervised Machine Learning Models**

 This is Master's project for dissertation which involves the investigation of whether supervised & unsupervised machine learning models for network intrusion detection